PeopleForBikes/bna-api/.github/CONTRIBUTING.md

 ## General guidelines

-This project follows the [BNA Mechanics Contributing Guidelines] Refer to them for general principles.
+This project follows the [BNA Mechanics Contributing Guidelines].
+Refer to them for general principles.

 [bna mechanics contributing guidelines]: